I want to . . .

 The DWC will calculate a performance rating for "b" penalties based on a review of the randomly selected requests for authorization.

-No "b" penalties will be assessed if the subject meets or exceeds 85 percent in the performance rating, which will be the "pass rate," during a routine investigation.
-Even if the subject doesn't meet the pass rate, it is possible to waive penalties by demonstrating how the violations have been abated and agreeing to a return investigation.
-If the division conducts a return target investigation and the subject fails the 85 percent performance standard a second time, the penalties are doubled and they become mandatory.
+However, no "b" penalties will be assessed for payment during a routine investigation if the subject meets or exceeds 85 percent in the performance rating, which is the "pass rate."
+Even if the subject doesn't meet the pass rate, it is possible to have the "b" penalties waived by the administrative director if the investigation subject provides evidence showing how the violations have been abated and agrees in writing to a return investigation to verify the abatement measures are still being practiced.

 Q. What mitigating factors will DWC consider for penalties?

-A. Penalties may be lessened at the DWC administrative director's discretion based on: the medical consequences or gravity of the violation(s); good faith attempts to comply with the law by the claims administrator or utilization review organization; history of previous penalties; the frequency of violations; and under extraordinary circumstances.
-(8 CCR § 9792.13 (a))
+A. Mandatory penalties may not be waived even if the URA or URO "passes" the investigation by a performance rating of 85 percent; "b" penalties are automatically waived by DWC when the 85 percent passing score is received.
+Both "a" penalties and "b" penalties also may be considered for reduction in a request for mitigation.
+Penalty amounts may be reduced at the DWC administrative director's discretion based on: the medical consequences or gravity of the violation(s); good faith attempts to comply with the law by the claims administrator or utilization review organization; history of previous penalties; the frequency of violations; and under extraordinary circumstances.
+The investigation subject that requests mitigation must submit a written request addressing each of those factors for the DWC administrative director to consider.

 Q. Since the claims administrator (including TPAs) and the URO are held jointly and independently liable for administrative penalties, how should we determine who is responsible for paying the penalties?